Here are some of the most frequently asked questions about LVBackup, our TCP/IP based backup for IBM i and iSeries systems.

-Can I use LaserVault Backup as part of my disaster recovery plan?
+Can I use LVBackup as part of my disaster recovery plan?

-How will I know if LaserVault will work for us?
+How will I know if LVBackup will work for us?

 We have a 15-day free trial period so you can make sure it works the way you want.
 After 15 days, you will no longer be able to save libraries or objects, but you can still restore them.
 To receive instructions on how to download the free trial, please email us at email@example.com.

-LaserVault Backup is a product of Electronic Storage Corporation.
-Since 1989, ESC has been creating and selling document management software, primarily to the IBM midrange market.
+LVBackup is a product of Electronic Storage Corporation (ESC).
+Since 1989, ESC has been creating and selling backup and recovery and document management solutions primarily to the IBM midrange market.
 We support all of our products in-house.
 Our other products are Universal Backup Device (UBD), ViTL, LVDMS10 Document Management, LVReports, and Content Express.